Why a Knee Replacement?

 - Medications you are currently taking.
 Please bring the bottles if you did not go to Pre-Admission Testing.

-- Bring a copy of the results of tests such as EKGs, Echocardiograms, stress tests, and clearance letters from your internists and/or specialist.
-This is in case we don’t receive these in our office via fax.
+- Bring a copy of the results of tests such as COVID test, EKGs, Echocardiograms, stress tests, and clearance letters from your internists and/or specialist.
+This is in case we do not receive these in our office via fax.

 - Personal items, such as deodorant/toothbrush/razor.